 Family coaching in Helsinki

-Material used in Family coaching in 2020
+Material used in Family coaching

 Childbirth is a great unknown that makes every first-timer more or less nervous.
 For many, it is the first time in their lives when they simply cannot know how things will go.
 Usually, they cannot even know when it will happen!
 Since we cannot plan childbirth in advance, can we prepare for it?
 We can, and we should.
 Studies show that those who have prepared rate their childbirth experience as better in retrospect, even when the experience has been difficult and everything has gone differently than expected.